0ctobyte/arm4th/README.md

-# ARMv7 Forth interpreter
+# ARMv7 Forth kernel

-A minimal Forth interpreter for ARMv7 machines.
+A minimal Forth kernel/interpreter for ARMv7 machines.
-Currently, this interpreter can run barebones on an emulated (using QEMU) Versatile Express board with Cortex-A15 machine.
+Currently, this kernel can run barebones on an emulated (using QEMU) Versatile Express board with Cortex-A15 machine.

 # Requirements
 You will need the `arm-none-eabi-gcc` package as well as `qemu` installed on your system.